PythWare/Aldnoah-Engine/README.md

 GokonSoftworks includes its own high end mod manager, a one of a kind mod manager built specifically for Koei Tecmo/Omega Force container based games.

+Mods are visualized as wine bottles on a dynamically growing shelf that scales based on the mods the user has.
+Wine bottles (mods) that aren't enabled are empty, enabled mods are filled based on the color selected by the modder that made the mod in the Mod Creator.
+When the wines (mods) are enabled, sparkles animate around the enabled mods to make them look pretty.
+In essence, the Mod Manager is far more than useful, it's a visual experience.
+You mask in its radiance.

 It understands GokonSoftworks's taildata system.
 Mods can be applied without rebuilding massive game containers (sometimes over 70 gigabytes when fully unpacked), making mod applying/disabling extremely quick.

 ## What makes it different